golovewkin/react-materialUI-firebase-starter/README.md

 2. Mini Entity framework with ability to save to firebase
 3. Ability to create an admin
 4. Ability to create a user as an admin
+5. Admin can manage users (create, remove)
-5. 'Settings' and 'Home' page for users
+6. 'Settings' and 'Home' page for users
-6. Users can send a request to get the access
+7. Users can send a request to get the access
-7. Users can login via email ONLY in this version
+8. Users can login via email ONLY in this version
-8. Reset password functionality
+9. Reset password functionality
-9. Landing page template
+10. Landing page template
-10. Now it uses Firebase as a db, but there could be any requests to any DB via HTTP etc...
+11. Now it uses Firebase as a db, but there could be any requests to any DB via HTTP etc...

 ##  Steps to launch the project (Yes, it's a little complicated 🥺: